Mission, Goals, & Eligibility

 Fostering Bright Futures & the Wake Tech Foundation are committed to the success of our students starting on day one by:

-- mentoring and supporting foster youth in completing a diploma, certificate or degree at Wake Tech Community College,
+- mentoring and supporting program participants in completing a diploma, certificate or degree at Wake Tech Community College,

 - increasing the number of former foster youth transferring to bachelor's degree programs,

 - decreasing the number of high school dropouts among foster youth by providing a pathway to higher education, and

-- helping former foster youth develop life skills and financial independence.
+- helping program participants develop life skills and financial independence.

-For a foster or former foster youth to be eligible to participate in Fostering Bright Futures, they must:
+For a program participant to be eligible to participate in Fostering Bright Futures, they must: